Articles by Caroline Van Vlaardingen

 Caroline moved to Canada from Holland with her family in 1967- the year of Expo.
 She attended elementary and high school in Châteauguay, Quebec, developing an early interest in writing and drama.
 After getting her D.E.C. in Social Sciences at Dawson College, Caroline pursued a double major of Journalism and Communication Studies at Concordia University.
 Upon graduating, Caroline found work as a researcher at CFCF 12 for Pulse News and has literally 'grown up' at CTV.

-Caroline has also taught journalism at Concordia and loves working side by side with some of her former students like fellow CTV reporters Daniele Hamamdjian, Maya Johnson, and Julian McKenzie.
+Caroline has also taught journalism at Concordia and loves working side by side with some of her former students like CTV anchor Maya Johnson.